birajsilwal/myFlashcard/README.md

 ## myFlashcard

 ### App Description
-This app features customization of views to be displayed on the scree.
-Here, onClickListener is used to change the display form questin to answer.
+This app features customization of views to be displayed on the screen.
+In this app, onClickListener is used to change the display form questin to answer.

 ### App Walk-though
 <img src="https://github.com/birajsilwal/myFlashcard/blob/master/myFlashcard.gif" width=200><br>